Techtonica/curriculum/roles-in-tech/product-manager.md

 ### Common Mistakes / Misconceptions

 - Overlook the feedback from customers.
-- Use too much of tools on a single product which waste both time and efforts.
+- Tool are important for a PM.
+But if a PM uses too many tools it will waste both time and efforts.
-- Build a Product according to current situation not future needs.
+- Build a Product according to current situation, not future needs.
+- Fall in love with the problem, not the solution.
+The problem is the root of everything.
+If your product doesn’t solve any problems  it’s useless.

 ### Guided Practice

-Go through the Links mentioned in the Materials sections.
+Go through the Links mentioned in the Materials section.
 Understand whatever mentioned in those turorials and try to cover it all.
-After watching the video and reading the article you will understand Who are Product Manager and what do they do.
+After watching the video and reading the article you will understand Who Product Manager are and what do they do.

 ### Independent Practice

-Learn to [Identify Market Problem](https://learn.marsdd.com/mars-library/identifying-market-problems/) and to [Prioritize Product Requirement](https://learn.marsdd.com/mars-library/prioritizing-product-requirements/) to Build a Successfull Product.
+Learn to [Identify Market Problems](https://learn.marsdd.com/mars-library/identifying-market-problems/) and to [Prioritize Product Requirement](https://learn.marsdd.com/mars-library/prioritizing-product-requirements/) to Build a Successfull Product.

 ### Challenge

-Can you think what kind of challenges does a Product Manageer have to face?
+What kind of challenges does a Product Manageer have to face?
 Check out this [blog](https://productcoalition.com/the-6-biggest-challenges-facing-product-management-teams-in-2018-ef9fd9cfdb9a) to know more.